MatSciRE/Material_Science_Relation_Extraction/README.md

 Input :
     1. A corpus of papers in pdf format
-    2. Dataset of triples(entity1, relation, entity2) [This is the dictionary we generated above] (already generated at : Distant_Supervision/unique_triples_map)
+    2. Dataset of triples(entity1, relation, entity2) [This is the dictionary we generated above]

 Output :
-    Structured dataset in json form
+    Structured dataset in json form.

+Code in "MatSciRE/Material_Science_Relation_Extraction/code/Distant Supervision"

 Steps:

-    1. Convert pdf to json : Science-parse (https://github.com/allenai/science-parse) is used to convert materials science research papers from pdf to json
+    1. Convert pdf to json : Science-parse (https://github.com/allenai/science-parse) is used to convert materials science research papers from pdf to json.

     2. Run Distant Supervision over the folder obtained in step 1:- StringBased_DS_v2.py:
-            i.   change "doc_path" to the folder containing the json files ii.  change "output_filepath" to some suitable filename, this would be the output file iii.
+            i.   change "doc_path" to the folder containing the json files. ii.  change "output_filepath" to some suitable filename, this would be the output file. iii.
 Create a file named "Unique_doc_id_seed.txt" containing "0" (this is used to generate document Ids) iv.
 Update the global variable "pickled_map_file" to point to "unique_triples_map" pickle file.

     3. Now create a folder (say named "OP_step_2") and place the file obtained as the output of  step (2) above inside this folder.
 In case, step 2 above was performed more than 1 time for different sets or batches of json file, meaning output of step 2 consists of more than 1 file, then place all the output files inside this folder "OP_step_2".

     4. Generate Structured dataset in json form using the output of distant supervision:- gen_structured_dataset.py :